fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 Two friends are having a beer in a bar on a big table.
 They change to a smaller table so that a bigger group of people can sit on their previous table to order some food.

-## Referencing receipts of external queues or external Systems
+## Referencing actions of external queues or external Systems

 #### Use case examples